 For Mike, it all started at Imperial College where he studied Mechanical Engineering with a special focus on structures and polymers.

-Having spent much of his career working in ports, harbours and offshore, Mike’s niche specialism is the “ship-to-shore” interface.
-His work has taken him from the Middle East to Asia, North America and Europe.
-This international experience has immersed him in diverse working cultures and embedded an understanding of best practices in many sectors.
+He then spent much of his career working in ports, harbours and offshore, building a niche specialism in the ship-to-shore interfaces.
+His career has spanned the Middle East, Asia, North America and Europe.

-During Mike’s inshore, offshore and dry land career, he has developed a wealth of experience with materials and structures in some of the harshest environments.
-He understands how their nuances are explored during critical problem-solving phases of the R&D process.
-He has worked on many high-profile projects globally including the CaTRo project in Kazakhstan for Chevron (which involved designing some of the facilities for the precision navigation of large barges along a purpose-built 80km canal in the Caspian Sea), to facilities used by the latest and largest cruise ships and container vessels.
+He has worked on many high-profile projects, including the CaTRo project in Kazakhstan for Chevron.
+This involved designing some of the facilities for the precision navigation of large barges along a purpose-built 80km canal in the Caspian Sea.

-Aside from his professional career, Mike also project-managed the building of his own eco home on the Severn Estuary.
-Over the course of a year, this immersed Mike in another sphere of R&D, allowing him to acquire further invaluable knowledge which he also brings to his role at ForrestBrown.
+Mike’s passion for R&D extends outside of his professional career too.
+Never afraid of an ambitious task, he project managed the building of his own eco home on the Severn Estuary.
+Over the course of a year, this immersed him in another sphere of R&D, allowing him to acquire further invaluable knowledge which he also brings to his role at ForrestBrown.